Ableton/ableton.github.io/linkkit/api-reference/index.md

 #### `ABLLinkSetTempo`

-Set the tempo to the given bpm value, taking effect at the given host time.
+Set the tempo to the given bpm value at the given time.
+The change is applied immediately and sent to the network after committing the session state.

 <code class="is-block"><span>void</span> ABLLinkSetTempo(
     ABLLinkSessionStateRef,